tonyhieu/college-notes/_posts/2022-09-26-econ20a-reading.md

 ### 1-1: How People Make Decisions

+<mark>Summary:</mark> People make decisions based on what they have to give (opportunity cost) and comparing it to what they get.
+Rational people try to get the best outcome possible and use marginal changes to get the most out of their resources.
+Rational people also consider the costs and benefits of a purchase/behaving a certain way.

 **Principle 1: People Face Trade-Offs**
 - Most decisions require trade-offs; give something you like to get something you like
 - Types of trade-offs in society